Ole Kiehn: Career

-From 1985-89 Kiehn worked as a research associate at the Institute of Neurophysiology, University of Copenhagen.
+From 1985 to 1989 Kiehn worked as a research associate at the Institute of Neurophysiology, University of Copenhagen.
 He spent 1989-90 working as a Postdoc at the Section of Neurobiology and Behavior at Cornell University, US, before returning to Denmark to become a group leader at the Institute of Neurophysiology at University of Copenhagen (1991–95).
 From 1995 to 2000, he was employed as a Hallas Møller Research Fellow at Department of Physiology, University of Copenhagen, and in 1997 he became associate professor at the same place, a position that he held until he was recruited to Karolinska Institute in Sweden in 2001.
 Since 2004, Ole Kiehn is working as professor in neuroscience at the Department of Neuroscience at Karolinska Institute.
 From 2003 to 2011 he was deputy chair of the Department of Neuroscience, Karolinska Institute.
-In 2008 Kiehn became a member of the Nobel Assembly at the Karolinska Institute and after serving as an adjunct member from 2011–14, he was elected as a member of the Nobel Committee for Physiology or Medicine in 2014 to 2019.
+In 2008 Kiehn became a member of the Nobel Assembly at the Karolinska Institute and after serving as an adjunct member from 2011 to 2014, he was elected as a member of the Nobel Committee for Physiology or Medicine in 2014 to 2019.
 From 2024 - 2026 Ole Kiehn serves as President of Federation of European Neuroscience Societies (FENS).

 Since 2017, Ole Kiehn is also employed as professor in Integrative Neuroscience at the Department of Neuroscience, University of Copenhagen.
 Since 2019, Kiehn is co-editor in chief of Current Opinion in Neurobiology.